AnyBody/ammr/Docs/index.rst

 The models are developed in research projects at academic institutions or by AnyBody Technology in collaboration with academic institutions.
-The models are maintained by AnyBody Technology who ensure that various body part models can be used together as full body, scalable musculosketal model.
+The models are maintained by AnyBody Technology who ensure that various body part models can be used together as full body, scalable musculoskeletal model.

 .. rubric:: First time you're using AMMR?